-The first three Bus Ride Round Attercliffe trips in April, June and September 2019 have sold out, and we’re now taking bookings for a further follow-up trip on the morning of Sunday September 29th 2019, starting at the Penny Black pub, Pond Hill, across the road from the Sheffield Interchange at 10.00am.
+We’re now taking bookings for the next Bus Ride Round Attercliffe on the afternoon of Sunday April 19th 2020, starting at the Penny Black pub, Pond Hill, across the road from the Sheffield Interchange at 2.00pm.

 The Lower Don Valley – that is, the villages of Attercliffe, Carbrook and Darnall – was the powerhouse of Sheffield’s heavy steel industry and was where many of its workers lived.

 Even though some of the remaining historic buildings are inaccessible to visitors, and much has gone altogether, there’s still plenty to see.

 The star of the event is a 1954 Sheffield Corporation Leyland Titan double-deck bus – no 687 (RWB 87) – immaculately restored and part of the South Yorkshire Transport Museum fleet.

 From a top-deck seat there’s a grandstand view, on and off the main roads – industrial sites, schools, pubs, places of worship and sites associated with crimes, riots and the Blitz.